Both parenting and adoption are noble paths. There’s no “right” answer, only what’s right for you.

 Why People Choose Adoption Instead of Keeping the Baby

 When many people find out they’re pregnant, they don’t even think about adoption as an option.
-This is for several reasons — but mostly because adoption is still grossly misunderstood by most people.
+This is for several reasons, but many people still misunderstand adoption.

 - Adoption is free, and expectant mothers’ medical and pregnancy expenses are always covered by their adoption agency.